Sarah Kunst

-Sarah Kunst is an entrepreneur and angel fund investor, she is currently the managing director of Cleo Capital.
-Kunst has worked at Apple, Red Bull, Chanel & Mohr Davidow Ventures and was on the Board of Venture for America, She founded LA Dodgers backed Proday and has served as a senior advisor at Bumble where she focused on their corporate VC arm Bumble Fund and on the board of the Michigan State University Foundation endowment.
-She is also a contributing editor at Marie Claire Magazine.
+Sarah Kunst is an entrepreneur and angel fund investor.
+She is currently the managing director of Cleo Capital.
+Kunst has worked at Apple, Red Bull, Chanel and Mohr Davidow Ventures and was on the Board of Venture for America.
+She founded LA Dodgers backed Proday and has served as a senior advisor at Bumble where she focused on their corporate VC arm Bumble Fund and on the board of the Michigan State University Foundation endowment.

 In 2014 Kunst was one of the women entrepreneurs who came forward documenting a pattern of harassment by male colleagues in the tech industry, the incidents she surfaced contributed to the resignation of David McClure as General Partner of 500 Startups.